bauwen/netchips/README.md

 # Netchips

-Watch complete movies and series, just from the world wide web.

-## Description

 Netchips is a cross-platform application that lets you watch your favorite movies and series.
 You can select the films and TV shows you want to watch in the future and it will notify you when a new episode is available.

 Netchips is built using [Electron](https://electronjs.org/).
 It scrapes various websites for relevant metadata and video content.
 The application updates automatically when a new update is available.